Grand Mixer DXT

 Derek Showard, better known by the stage name GrandMixer DXT, is an American musician, and the first DJ to use the turntable as a musical instrument.

 Early in his career, he was known as Grand Mixer D.ST, a reference to Delancey Street on the Lower East Side of Manhattan, New York City.
 He was featured in the influential hip hop film Wild Style.

 Widely recognized as a pioneer, Grand Mixer DXT is credited as being the first turntablist.
 He was the first person to establish the turntable as a fully performable and improvisational musical instrument (Alberts 2002).
-Especially important is his technique of altering the pitch of the note or sound on the record.
+He created the technique of altering the pitch of the note or sound on the record.

-He is also credited with helping to popularize DJing through his scratching on Herbie Hancock's single "Rockit", from the Bill Laswell and Material produced album Future Shock.
-He is featured in the 2001 documentary, Scratch.
+He is also credited with helping popularize DJing through his scratching on Herbie Hancock's single "Rockit", from the Bill Laswell and Material produced album Future Shock.
+He is also featured in the 2001 documentary, Scratch.